 Getting started with a live stream production

 Because mimoLive is an easy and lightweight video streaming solution, Ben and Steffen thought it would be a great idea to give it a try.
-Ben focused on the management of the event itself, while Steffen took the responsibility to get the equipment and the live stream tech team.
+Ben focused on the management of the team and the event, while Steffen took the responsibility to get the equipment and the live stream tech team.

 The team had to face two main issues.
 They started to discuss which cameras to use and finally they chose two PTZ dome cameras for the stage, two handheld cameras left and right of the stage, one fixed camera from the back for the complete observation of the stage.
 Additionally two iPhones to get some impression from inside the audience.

-The venue CBE in Cologne is an old railway station which has thick walls made of stones.
-On the roof the venue, there is a busy railway track which lots of close distance trails for the many commuters working in the city.
+The venue CBE in Cologne is an old railway station which is made out of thick walls of stones.
+On the roof of the venue, there is a busy railway track which lots of close distance trails for the commuters working in the city.
 The team marked the circumstances as a risk for using radio transmitter for the video signals.